-Communication Disclaimer and Manner of Display Electronic media ads not covered below (except video ads, see above), and email "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer Must hyperlink to a website containing the "Paid for by," "Committee major funding from," and "Not authorized by" disclaimers in a contrasting color and in no less than 8-point font "Committee major funding from" and "Not authorized by" disclaimers may not appear in all capital letters Social media ads Must remain online until 30 days after the date of election "Paid for by," "Committee major funding from," and "Not authorized by" disclaimers in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location and is not required to include disclaimers on each individual post or comment "Committee major funding from" and "Not authorized by" disclaimers may not appear in all capital letters Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of Website "Paid for by," "Committee major funding from," and "Not authorized by" disclaimers in a contrasting color and in no less than 8-point font Electronic media ads that are audio only See disclaimer requirements for radio ads above "Committee major funding from" and "Not authorized by" disclaimers may not appear in all capital letters This text is not required if including it is impracticable.
-In such circumstances the ad need only include a hyperlink to a website containing the website disclaimers.
+Communication Disclaimer Disclosure and Manner of Display Electronic media ads not covered below (except video ads, see above) , and email "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer Social media ads Must hyperlink to a website containing the "Ad paid for by," "Committee major funding from," and "Not authorized by" disclaimers disclosures in a contrasting color and in no less than 8-point font "Committee major funding from" and "Not authorized by" disclaimers disclosures may not appear in all capital letters Must remain online until 30 days after the date of election "Ad paid for by," "Committee major funding from," and "Not authorized by" disclaimers disclosures in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location; and is not required to include disclaimers disclosures are not required on each individual post or comment "Committee major funding from" and "Not authorized by" disclaimers disclosures may not appear in all capital letters Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of advertisements ads under the Act Website and email "Paid for by," "Committee major funding from," and "Not authorized by" disclaimers disclosures printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email and every publicly accessible page of the website "Committee major funding from" and "Not authorized by" disclaimers disclosures may not appear in all capital letters Electronic media ads that are audio only See disclaimer disclosure requirements for radio ads above Note: The "Committee major funding from" disclaimer disclosure requirement on this page is not applicable to non-recipient committees.